xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 ### Decompile Class File for debugging

-From version 7.9.0, Katalon Studio supports viewing the source code in the library and decompiling the class file for debugging.
+From version 7.9.0 onwards, Katalon Studio supports viewing the source code in the library and decompiling the class file for debugging.
 The **Decompiler** function will search and attach the library source code if any, or else, it will decompile automatically.

 You can customize the plugins in **Katalon Studio**/**Preference**/**Decompiler**